sb10/cleanorder/README.md

   - Emit constructor functions for that type (free functions named `NewX` that return `X` or `*X`).
 Constructors keep their original order.
   - Emit the type's methods and their helper functions as a clustered group.
 	Within that cluster, helpers are placed directly after the first method that calls them (callee-after-first-caller).
 If a helper is called by multiple methods, it is still anchored under the chosen first caller; the later callers do not force the helper to move further down.
+	Note: A free function that is used as a method helper is not treated as a generic "user" of any types it happens to reference.
+This prevents helpers (e.g., readBody/handleError used by ServeHTTP) from being emitted before their first caller in another type’s user section.
   - Emit functions and methods that "use" the type (any function or method that references the type in a signature/body or calls the type's constructors/methods).
 If the type has no constructors or methods, its